SebastianGrans/SebastianGrans.github.io/_posts/2019-07-20-Headaches with ESP01.md

 ~~~

 </details>

+Some quick [Googling](https://www.youtube.com/watch?v=6uaIWZCRSz8) told me that, in order to program the ESP01, it must be put into programming mode.
+Which is achieved by pulling pin GPIO0 low when it is powered on.
+Fine...
+I cut Male-Female jumper wire in half and soldered one to `GND` and the other to `GPIO0` on the UART Adapter.

+I then tried programming the ESP by first connect the jumper cable, and then plugging it in the adapter.
+Sure enough, the upload works!
+To my dismay, the success was all but long lived...

 After disconnecting the jumper wires and power cycling the ESP nothing happened.
 No blinking.
 My initial thought was that maybe the predefined pin `LED_BUILTIN` was wrong and, to no avail, tried different pin numbers.
 After lots of Googling and trying various settings, such as DOUT flash mode, changing upload speeds, etc, I accepted defeat and called it quits for the night.